-Stevo Bedford is a 3D Concept Designer, Illustrator and Art Director with special expertise in designing highly creative and complex environments.
+Stevo Bedford is a 3D Concept Artist, Illustrator and Art Director with special expertise in designing highly creative and complex environments.

 His broad skill set enables him to take a set from inception through execution to delivery, of both practical builds and digital extensions.

 Production Designer: Dan Dorrance Director: Wes Ball